wraft/wraft/CONTRIBUTING.md

    ```
 3. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-guidelines).
 4. Push your branch to your fork on GitHub.
-5. Submit a pull request to the `develop` branch of the main repository.
+5. Submit a pull request to the `main` branch of the main repository.

 ### Commit Message Guidelines